 European Digital Art and Science Network:

-Quadrature is the Recipient of a Multi-week Residency at the ESO
+María Ignacia Edwards is the First Recipient of a Residency at the ESO in Chile

-Press release “European Digital Art and Science Network: Quadrature is the Recipient of a Multi-week Residency at the ESO” / PDF
+press release “European Digital Art and Science Network: María Ignacia Edwards is the First Recipient of a Residency at the ESO in Chile” / PDF

 The European Digital Art and Science Network

-Together with the European Southern Observatory and seven renowned artistic and cultural institutions, Ars Electronica launched the European Digital Art and Science Network in late 2014.
-This Europe-wide initiative gives artists the opportunity to spend a stay of several weeks duration at the ESO followed up by a sojourn at the Ars Electronica Futurelab.
-The recipient of this residency is determined by a competition open to the general public.
-The recipient’s artistic output is showcased in an exhibition that runs at the Ars Electronica Festival and then at the facilities of all network members.
+In cooperation with seven renowned artistic & cultural institutions as well as the ESO–European Southern Observatory, Ars Electronica, in late 2014, launched the European Digital Art and Science Network, a Europe-wide initiative offering artists the chance to spend several weeks at the ESO followed by a stay at the Ars Electronica Futurelab.
+The recipient of this unique opportunity is decided by a competition that anyone may enter.
+The results of the residencies will then be presented at the Ars Electronica Festival as well as at the facilities of all network members.

-In addition to Ars Electronica in Linz, Austria, the network’s member institutions are Serbia’s Center for the Promotion of Science, DIG Gallery in Slovakia, two Spanish facilities—the Zaragoza City of Knowledge Foundation and LABoral—Kapelica Gallery in Slovenia, GV Art in England and the Science Gallery in Ireland.
-The European Southern Observatory is the host scientific research institution.
-The European Digital Art and Science Network receives half of its funding from the European Union, and half is provided by the participating institutions.
+In addition to Linz’s Ars Electronica, they are the Center for the Promotion of Science (Serbia), the DIG Gallery (Slovakia), the Zaragoza City of Knowledge Foundation and LABoral (both Spain), Kapelica Gallery (Slovenia), GV Art (England) and the Science Gallery (Ireland).
+The ESO is serving as the scientific research institution.
+Half the financing of the European Digital Art and Science Network is being provided by the European Union; the other 50% is contributed on an equal basis by the participating institutions.

 This project has been funded with support from the European Commission.
 This publication (communication) reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.